-Anti-tramp rods shall comprise a single central longitudinal rod or one longitudinal rod per side, which prevents leaf spring twist under acceleration and braking.
+Anti-tramp rods on rigid axles shall comprise a single central longitudinal rod or one longitudinal rod per side.

+which prevents leaf spring twist under acceleration and braking.
 The rods shall be one piece, shall offer no lateral support to the axle, and shall make an angle of less than 10° with the longitudinal axis of the vehicle.